Changissnz/nu_merchant_principal/README.md

 subsetting schematics, the quality of their using this kind of deception.
-The irony previously mentioned, on the projection of group member appearance (deception) to the outside may in turn deceive members of the group to their detriment.
-This irony is a big part of the group's analysis/es of their deception quality.
+The irony previously mentioned, on the projection of group member appearance (deception) to the outside in turn deceiving members of the group to their detriment, is an unignorable part of the any competent analysis/es by the group of their deception quality.